benfalk/blog/source/_posts/2015-06-25-ruby-and-the-repository-pattern.markdown

 ---

-Something you will notice after working with a Rails application for any amount of time is that is easy for your models to get bloated with business logic.
+Something you will notice after working with a Rails application for any amount of time is that it's easy for your models to get bloated with business logic.
 ActiveRecord makes it *very* easy to chuck in non-essential model ideas, such as complex model validation and callbacks.
 For a small Rails project this isn't a problem; however, as it begins to grow and your models need to change in the context you're using them this is when you run into problems.

 <!-- more -->

+More often than not when you get to this point you have to start un-winding all of the logic that you have baked into your models.
+A popular pattern that helps avoid this from happening is the repository pattern, and a great gem for this is [rom](http://rom-rb.org/).
+At the heart what you get is ActiveRecord, but with forced seperation of concerns.